Neighborhood Nursery

 Mid-Fidelity Wireframes: Home Page & Garden Buzz

-Research and create a business concept, branding/marketing strategy, and website design for Neighborhood Nursery.
+Create a business concept, branding strategy, and website design for Neighborhood Nursery.

 The business needed: